 Back in mid-March, we posted an article about sending your name to the Sun on the Parker Solar Probe.
-Have you signed up yet?
-If not, you better hurry.
-The probe successfully completed a round of tests mimicking the conditions the spacecraft will face in space throughout its seven-year mission.
-The testing included checking the spacecraft’s functions under hot and cold extremes, cycling the temperatures in a thermal vacuum chamber back and forth between hot and cold, making sure Parker Solar Probe’s systems and components operate properly.
+The probe successfully completed a round of tests mimicking the conditions the spacecraft will face in space throughout its seven-year mission, including checking the spacecraft’s functions under hot and cold extremes, cycling the temperatures in a thermal vacuum chamber back and forth between hot and cold, making sure Parker Solar Probe’s systems and components operate properly.

 The probe is designed to travel through the Sun’s corona, the outer layer of its atmosphere, at a temperature of 2,500 degrees F, 4 million miles from the Sun’s surface.
 The shield protecting the four groups of instruments is like nothing designed before.
 The probe will travel at a speed of about 430,000 mph.

 The Parker Solar Probe’s launch date is now set for August 11, 2018.

 Stay tuned as we get closer to launch date and thereafter.
 We’re sure you’ll want to know more about the Sun as the data comes in.